CM RELOCATION

 • Insurance: Ensure your goods are insured during transit and storage.

-Success abroad isn’t just about performing well at work — it’s also about adapting to a new culture.
+Success abroad isn’t just about performing well at work.
+Moving abroad for work also means adapting to a new culture, communication style, and social environment.

 • Cultural awareness training: Many companies provide training to help employees understand local customs, etiquette, and communication styles.